top of page

 The Federation began the Miss Indian Oklahoma pageant in 1973, with Deana Harragarra crowned as the first MIO.
 In 1983, the Junior Miss Indian Oklahoma pageant was initiated as a fundraiser for the organization.

-Since that time both pageants have grown into pageants stressing not only the beauty of the American Indian women but the scholastic, cultural traditions, and current issues as well.
+Since that time both pageants have grown into pageants emphasizing not only the beauty of the American Indian women but also the scholastic achievements, cultural traditions, and current issues currently effect American Indian women and their communities.

 The Federation has grown and changed with the times but still remains true to the original purpose.
-A wide range of programs are conducted including the annual series of events featuring the two title competitions, a fine arts and crafts showcase, statewide awards, and a youth conference added in 1998.
+A wide range of programs are conducted including the annual series of events featuring the two title competitions, statewide award ceremony, and an honor powwow.
 The events are held annually in a weekend series showcasing the finest traits and talents of the American Indian.

 Interested in becoming a member of OFIW?
 Click below